-Once each party has received their transaction view, they can compare it against their own fragment of the ledger state and confirm with each other whether their views are valid.
+Once each party has received their own transaction view, they can compare it against their own fragment of the ledger state and confirm with each other whether their views are valid.
 The fragment of ledger state visible to Isabelle includes the total weight of Coin facts currently held by Alice.
-When Bob confirms with Isabelle that her view of the transaction is valid, this tells Bob whether Alice actually has a coin to transfer to him.
+When Bob confirms with Isabelle that her view is valid, this tells Bob whether Alice actually has a coin to transfer to him.
 Similarly, when Isabelle confirms with Bob that his view is valid, this tells Isabelle that Bob really did agree to the transfer.
 In a practical workflow Isabelle might represent a commercial Bank, and in this case Bob would likely trust Isabelle to answer truthfully when asked if enough coins are available for a transfer, even though he does not want her to know that he is adding to his collection of guitars.

-In a concrete implementation there are many ways to manage the distributed, network level confirmation process.
-For a small number of parties, such as to manage commercial workflows between banks, it could be sufficient for each party to confirm the transaction directly with all others.
-This would require $O(n^2)$ confirmations in practice, but in the happy case the only information that needs to be exchanged is that the confirming party agrees with the transaction view identified by its hash code.
+Consensus for the Rainfall model could be implemented in several different ways.
+For a small number of parties, such as to manage commercial workflows between banks, it would be sufficient for each party to confirm the transaction directly with all others.
+This would require $O(n^2)$ confirmations, but in the happy case the only information that needs to be exchanged is that the confirming party agrees with the transaction view identified by its hash code.
 For a greater number of parties, cryptographically signed confirmation messages could be propagated with a peer-to-peer protocol [21], or Byzantine Fault Tolerant (BFT) consensus protocol [29, 37, 43].
+Both Corda [32] and Hyperledger Fabric [9] are existing networking frameworks that can be configured with custom transaction validation routines.